faillord/faillord/README.md

 - 👋 Hi, I’m @faillord
-- 👀 I’m interested in machine_learning
+- 👀 I’m interested in web_development
-- 🌱 I’m currently learning pyhton
+- 🌱 I’m currently learning pyhton, Django
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ...